bachtron/vicohome-bridge-addon/README.md

 - and other fields from the Vicohome API.

 All of this data ultimately comes from `vico-cli` – this add-on just forwards and reshapes it.

 ---

+## Notes & limitations

+- The add-on currently focuses on Vicohome's **cloud event feed**.
+Motion snapshots, clip URLs, telemetry, and MQTT discovery all come from the Vicohome APIs polled by `vico-cli`.
+- The previous experimental **P2P/WebRTC ticket export** (and the optional go2rtc HTTP mirror) have been removed for now because they required a fragile amount of camera wake-ups and duplicated code inside the add-on.
+You still get the full multi-region support and MQTT entity set described above, and if a future version stabilizes the WebRTC workflow it may return behind a cleaner interface.
+- If you are outside the US shard, set the `region` option to `eu` (or provide a full `api_base`) so authentication, telemetry, and event polling go to the right Vicohome backend.

+---